-Using iBioLaunch, we have expressed and demonstrated the feasibility of production of substantially all classes of therapeutic proteins.
+Using our proprietary technologies, we have expressed and demonstrated the feasibility of production of many classes of therapeutic proteins.
 The proteins that we have successfully produced range from large and complex monoclonal antibodies to smaller proteins such as interferons, growth factors, and enzymes.